 Our Board of Directors plays an important role in promoting our vision of healthy and safe workplaces across British Columbia and advocating for health and safety in the business community.
 The Manufacturing Safety Alliance of BC actively recruits new board members to fill openings as Directors’ terms end.
 New board members are appointed at our annual general meeting in May.
 We welcome applicants with the knowledge and experience to help us expand our services to support more BC manufacturers.

-With almost 20 years of senior leadership experience, Nick has carved out a strong reputation as an Integrator—someone who enjoys discovering hidden opportunities, catalyzes major initiatives, and prides himself on his problem-solving abilities, integrity, and commitment to achieving outcomes.
+With almost 20 years of senior leadership experience, Nick has carved out a strong reputation as an integrator—someone who enjoys discovering hidden opportunities.
+He catalyzes major initiatives and prides himself on his problem-solving abilities, integrity, and commitment to achieving outcomes.

 Lesli completed a Bachelor of Science in business management at the University of Phoenix.
 She also holds a Biological Food Science diploma from BCIT.

 As Dinoflex CEO, Mark provides leadership to engage and empower employees and increase customer interaction and satisfaction.
 He has created strategic brands for new channel access and created an environment that ensures all activities are aligned with the organization’s vision and core values, the most important being Safety Above All.
 His leadership has led to expanded operations and a continued focus on automation to improve efficiencies and create a safer work environment for the employees.

 Before joining Dinoflex in March of 2013, Mark Bunz was the Director of Sales & Distribution for Zep Sales & Service and was instrumental in positioning Zep as a leader in the cleaning and sanitation industry in Canada.
 His varied career with Zep spanned almost thirty years—the last twenty in management and executive roles.